joe7575/techage/manuals/manual_ta5_EN.md

 The TA5 Heat Exchanger is required to convert the heat generated in the fusion reactor first to steam and then to electricity.
 The Heat Exchanger itself requires 5 ku electricity.
 The structure is similar to the Heat Exchanger of the energy store from TA4.

-Note: The TA5 Heat Exchanger has two connections (blue and green) for the cooling circuit.
-The heat exchanger and all magnets must be connected to form a cooling circuit via the green and blue pipes.
+The Heat Exchanger consists of 3 parts (bottom to top: 1, 2, 3).
+Parts 1 and 3 each have two connection sides:

+- Right side: yellow connector – connects to turbine (part 1) or cooler (part 3)
+- Left side of part 1: blue connector – cooling circuit to the lower magnet ring (56 magnets)
+- Left side of part 3: green connector – cooling circuit to the upper magnet ring (52 magnets)

-The cooling circuit can be checked for completeness using the start button on the heat exchanger, even if no coolant has yet been filled in.
+The cooling circuit can be checked for completeness using the start button on the heat exchanger (part 2), even if no coolant has yet been filled in.
+Possible error messages:

+- "Turbine error" / "Cooler error": Turbine or cooler not connected via yellow pipe
+- "Blue/Green pipe connection error": Magnets not correctly connected via blue/green pipes
+- "Blue/Green pipe coolant missing": Magnets not yet filled with isobutane (6 units per magnet)

 [ta5_heatexchanger|plan]

 #### TA5 Fusion Reactor Controller

 The fusion reactor is switched on via the TA5 Fusion Reactor Controller.
-The cooling/Heat Exchanger must be switched on first and then the controller.
-It takes about 2 minutes for the reactor to start up and supply electricity.
 The fusion reactor and thus the controller requires 400 ku of electricity to maintain the plasma.

+**Startup sequence:**

+1. All magnets must be correctly placed and filled with isobutane
+2. Cooling circuit (blue and green pipes) and steam pipes (yellow pipes) must be fully connected
+3. First, switch on the Heat Exchanger (part 2)
+4. Then switch on the Controller
+5. It takes about 2 minutes for the reactor to reach 80° and produce steam/electricity

+**Important:** Both the Heat Exchanger and the Controller must be running at the same time.
+The Controller heats the magnets (inc_power), the Heat Exchanger cools them (dec_power).
+Without both parts working together, the operating temperature will not be reached.

+Possible error messages from the Controller:

+- "Magnet detection error": Not all 56 magnets reachable via power cable
+- "Plasma ring shape error": Interior of the plasma ring not clear (air)
+- "Shell shape error": Shell around the magnets incomplete
+- "Nucleus detection error": Core missing or not correctly placed
+- "Cooling failed": Heat Exchanger not running or magnets not being cooled

 [ta5_fr_controller|image]